-Susceptibility to at least 10 routinely used antimicrobials, tailored to the site of the infection, is included, as is testing against any antimicrobial drugs that you are currently using, or plan to use.
+Susceptibility to at least 10 routinely used antimicrobials, tailored to the site of the infection, has been the standard in the past, as is testing against any antimicrobial drugs that you are currently using, or plan to use.
 An extended panel of susceptibilities is routinely reported for multi-drug resistant isolates.
 Additionally all samples are cultured for pathogenic yeasts, including essentially lipophilic and lipid-dependent species of Malassezia, and ALL staphylococcal isolates are screened to determine whether or not they are meticillin-resistant strains.

 All microbiology submissions are considered on a case-by case-basis, applying the principles of ‘systematic microbiology’, wherein cultures for those particular pathogens that may be associated with a specific site or clinical presentation are routinely sought at no additional cost to our clients.
 We believe this provides the most comprehensive and cost effective microbiology service available.

 Routine culture of swabs, tissues, fluids, washes, etc ., for ALL organisms of veterinary importance, including the higher bacteria (Actinomyces, Nocardia, Streptomyces & Mycobacteria spp.), Mycoplasma, dermatophyte and other fungi (e.g. Aspergillus spp.), anaerobes, lipophilic and lipid-dependent Malassezia spp., etc. In a great number of instances (depending upon the site sampled and the history provided) all of this is included in the initial ‘culture & sensitivity’ request, thereby incurring no additional charges.

 (1) Meticillin resistance screening in staph. isolates showing two putative MRSA (blue) and one MRSP (white).